MicrosoftDocs/msteams-docs/msteams-platform/samples/install-collaboration-control.md

 > [!NOTE]
 > The Collaboration controls are preview and elements may change over time with potential for breaking changes.
 The Collaboration controls aren't supported in production environments.

-After successfull installation of all the Collaboration solutions into your environment, you'll be able to build a new model-driven app that can take advantage of the Collaboration control capabilities.
+After successful installation of all the Collaboration solutions into your environment, you'll be able to build a new model-driven app that can take advantage of the Collaboration control capabilities.